Reaction Time Test

 Ranks Achieved

-Track which rank tiers you've reached.
-Once you achieve a rank, it's permanently checked off until you reset your data.
+Track which rank tiers you've hit.
+Once you reach a rank, it stays checked until you reset your data.
 Aim to unlock all five ranks from Beginner to Elite.

 Privacy note: All your data is stored locally in your browser using localStorage.
 We don't collect, transmit, or store any of your results on external servers.
 Use the Reset button in the toolbar to clear all saved data if needed.